We invite you to visit these sites for more information on organizations that are important partners of Columbia Industries.

 The WorkSource Center provides all the information, technology and services businesses need to thrive; and that job seekers need to achieve successful careers.
 They represent a unique concept in the labor market - everything in one place.

 At the YMCA of the Greater Tri-Cities, we offer innovative ways to get more involved with the world around you.
 Along with a range of exciting activities designed to bring families together, the Y also gives you the opportunity to give back to your community through coaching, mentoring or any number of volunteer options.

-Columbia Industries provides a variety of vocational training services for our clients, in addition to adult day services via our Community Center.
+Columbia Industries provides a variety of vocational training services for individuals with a variety of barriers, in addition to adult day services via our Community Center.
 Please visit the following pages for more information.

 CI Information Management offers an integrated solution to your records management.
 From imaging services and offsite record storage, to secure shredding and destruction, we’ve got you covered.

 CI Solutions' clients can handle your routine or repetitious jobs…this frees up your staff time and resources to concentrate on the business of doing business.

 Local businesses can hire valuable, quality employees with disabilities and feel great about providing them with a job where they can use their unique skills – and contribute positively to the company’s bottom line.

 Source America is a Federal initiative to help people who are blind or have other significant disabilities find employment.
 Through this program, Columbia Industries’ clients provide janitorial services and ground maintenance to the Richland Federal Building.